7 Days in Sydney: The Itinerary That Actually Makes Sense

 The Australian National Maritime Museum at Darling Harbour is free for the base entry and covers Australian maritime history from First Nations navigation to the America’s Cup.

-Dinner in Barangaroo South or Pyrmont keeps you close to the waterfront — both have solid restaurant options within 10 minutes of Darling Harbour.
+Dinner in Barangaroo South or Pyrmont keeps things close to the waterfront — both have solid restaurant options within 10 minutes of Darling Harbour.

-Alternative for Day 5 — Hunter Valley: If wine country is a priority, Day 5 is the day to swap for a Hunter Valley trip.
+Hunter Valley as an alternative for Day 5 — if wine country is a priority, Day 5 is the day to swap.

-The valley is about 2.5 hours north of Sydney and is best reached on a guided day tour from the city — public transport to the actual wineries is limited and a rental car isn’t practical mid-trip.
+The valley is about 2.5 hours north of Sydney and is best reached on a guided day tour — public transport to the actual wineries is limited.

-Full-day guided tours from Sydney depart most mornings and cover 3–4 wineries with lunch included.
+Full-day tours depart most mornings and cover 3–4 wineries with lunch included.

-That said, going as a day trip and rushing back the same evening does limit how much you enjoy it.
-If Hunter Valley is a priority, consider adding a night there instead.
+That said, going as a day trip and rushing back the same evening limits the experience.
+If the Hunter Valley is a priority, one night in Pokolbin gives more time and a better result.
+It’s also covered in the Hunter Valley guide.

 Day 6 — Paddington, Surry Hills, and the Inner Suburbs